2Pillows/dim_wishlist_splitter/README.md

 DIM needs the URL for the raw version of a wishlist file.
 There are two ways to get this URL:

-- Visit the GitHub Pages: https://2pillows.github.io/dim_wishlist_splitter/.
+- Visit the GitHub Pages: https://2pillows.github.io/dim_wishlist_splitter

-- Copy from the repository: https://github.com/2Pillows/dim_wishlist_splitter/tree/main/wishlists.
+- Copy from the repository: https://github.com/2Pillows/dim_wishlist_splitter/tree/main/wishlists

-  After finding the desired wishlist, click "View raw" to get the raw URL.
+  After finding the wishlist, click "View raw" to get the raw URL.

 #### Requesting a Wishlist

-Create an issue using the Wishlist Request template.
-Edit the template to configure your desired wishlist.
+Create an issue using the Wishlist Request template, edit the template to configure the wishlist.

-All available filter options are on the template.
-If a filter option is not on the template, create an issue using the Filter Request template.
+If you want a filter that isn't on the Wishlist Request template, create an issue using the Filter Request template.